 Time and time again I notice that students are copying each other in high school (mostly just homework).
 They do this because either a) they don’t get what’s going on but don’t want to get a bad grade or b) they are lazy.
+But is cheating on school tests wrong?
 A lot of the material learned in high school is never used again in your life.

 For the kid who wants to be an engineer, English isn’t his biggest interest.
 In fact, he’ll probably never need to know how to speak perfectly.
 Also, the kid who wants to do something with math as a career could care less about Biology.

 Or a kid who wants to drop out and go for the GED diploma and attend prep classes that are offered across the US if the school will become too demanding.

 So is cheating wrong?
 To be honest, I really don’t think that copying homework from time to time is wrong.
 If you are passing answers around on a test, that’s a different story.
 However, as I’ve said before, high school is a game.
 Those who succeed the most in high school aren’t the ones who leave with the most knowledge.

 Of course, there are certain cases when cheating is unacceptable.
 In college, when you are trying to finish your degree, you should probably not cheat.
 In fact, cheating in college usually just comes back to screw you in the end.
 But for now, in high school, the occasional copying of someone’s homework isn’t such a terrible thing.
 You’ve gotta do what you’ve gotta do to succeed, even when you want to pursue a career in nursing, right?

 Here is what my mom says about it:-)